PeterWangIntel/crosswalk-website/Crosswalk-and-downstream-Chromium.md

 **What if the author is not working on that feature anymore?**

 While we do refer to an “author” everywhere in this document, he/she does not always need to be always the same person who originally created a patch.
 It is fine to change the maintainer of a certain feature, and the new person is responsible for updating the topic branch.
-The owner will keep track of each patch/feature we have in our forks and make sure a list of authors is kept up-to-date.
+The releasing team will keep track of each patch/feature we have in our forks and make sure a list of authors is kept up-to-date.
 It’s the responsibility of the original author to inform any change.

-**Is only one Owner enough?**
+**Is only two Owner enough?**

-At least one person will be allocated full time to work on it.
-A backup person will be assigned in case help is needed (like vacations or sick leave).
+At least two person are allocated to work on it.
 As for review work, more people can be assigned to help, the same way we have multiple owners for certain directories in Crosswalk.

 **How will we handle the existing patches?**

-For the very small patches, the owner will adopt them.
+For the very small patches, the release team will adopt them.
 For larger changes, the original developers will be contacted to make a new pull request on top of a fresh next branch.